Introduction

 Mythological Significance

-The town is named after Karna, the legendary warrior from the Mahabharata.
+The town is named after Karna, one of the Pandavas brothers the legendary warrior from the Mahabharata.
 It is believed that Karna performed intense penance here to worship Surya, the Sun God.
+The famous Karna Temple in the town is dedicated to him.

-Why Karnaprayag Is Important
+Why Karnaprayag Is famous?

 - Third Prayag in upstream order